-- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - Patients reported that the appointment system was generally easy to use.
+- Patients had timely access to initial assessment, test results, diagnosis and treatment.
+We saw that there were appointments available with the GP available each day for two weeks following the inspection. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - Patients reported that the appointment system was easy to use.